tamzrod/modbus-replicator/docs/replicator_packet_composition_architecture.md

 Packet composition is a **volatile concern**:

-- header layout may evolve
+* Header layout may evolve
-- versioning may change
+* Versioning may change
-- flags may be added
+* Flags may be added

 Source data acquisition is a **stable concern**:

-- Modbus polling semantics
+* Modbus polling semantics
-- register layouts
+* Register layouts
-- retry logic
+* Error ownership

 Mixing these concerns causes:

-- format drift
+* Format drift
-- change amplification
+* Change amplification
-- silent data corruption
+* Silent data corruption

 Therefore, packet composition **must be centralized**.